See if you can recognize any of these:

 Old patterns will continue to emerge unless we get the right and left sides of our brains working in sync—make sure you have a good visual image of yourself speaking your new language and get excited when you think about this.
 Focus on this visualization before you start any learning and you will be thrilled when you are experiencing it as a reality.
 One of the perks of my job is to see a prospective student make an enquiry about learning a language and then seeing them walk out of the Centre (in differing lengths of time) having achieved it….
 It still continues to inspire me……

-Joanne Ammerlaan has been helping people achieve their language goals at VLLC for 28 years.
+Joanne Ammerlaan has been helping people achieve their language goals at VLLC for over 30 years.